Static and resonant properties of decorated square kagome lattice compound KCu$_7$(TeO$_4$)(SO$_4$)$_5$Cl: Experimental Results

 Thermodynamic properties of \nabok{}, i.e. magnetization $M$ and specific heat $\Cp$, were measured on the pressed pellets of the title compound using relevant options of the ``Quantum Design'' Physical Properties Measurements System PPMS-9T in the temperature range 2---320 K under magnetic field $\mu_0 H$ up to 9~T. The temperature dependence of the magnetic susceptibility $\chi = M/H$ taken in the field-cooled (FC) regime at $\mu_0 H = 0.1$~T is shown in Fig.~\ref{fig:fig3-chi}.
 The $\chi(T)$ curves taken in both FC and ZFC (zero-field-cooled) regimes evidence sharp peak at $\TN = 3.2$~K, as enlarged in the left inset to Fig.~\ref{fig:fig3-chi}.

-Temperature dependence of the inverse magnetic susceptibility, shown in the right inset to Fig.~\ref{fig:fig3-chi}, is not linear even at highest temperatures which precludes the determination of basic parameters of magnetic subsystem in nabokoite, i.e. Weiss temperature and Curie constant.
-At 300 K, the value of magnetic susceptibility corresponds to approximately 90\% of the susceptibility expected for the ideal paramagnet with 7 spins $S = 1/2$, $g$-factor $g = 2$ per formula unit.

-In a wide temperature range, the $\chi^{-1}(T)$ curve is concave, meaning that a broad correlation hump is present at about 150 K in the $\chi(T)$ dependence.
+Temperature dependence of the inverse magnetic susceptibility is shown in the right inset to Fig.~\ref{fig:fig3-chi}.
+In a wide temperature range, the $\chi^{-1}(T)$ curve is concave, meaning that a broad correlation hump is present at about 150~K in the $\chi(T)$ dependence.
 To underline the concavity, the solid line is drawn in the right inset to Fig.~\ref{fig:fig3-chi}.